-Matt has 18 vintages of winemaking experience and oversees the production for WildAire while Jean focuses on the sales, marketing, and financial side of the family business.
+Matt has 19 vintages of winemaking experience and oversaw the production for WildAire while Jean focused on the sales, marketing, and financial side of the family business.
 Their vision was to create elegant wines with love and passion that were acid driven and food friendly using fruit grown from some of Oregon’s greatest vineyard sites.

-WildAire’s first year of production was approximately 70 cases of wine and has now grown to 500 cases.
+WildAire’s first year of production was approximately 70 cases of wine and grew to over 500 cases.
 The winemaking philosophy was to start with beautiful fruit from some of Oregon’s premier vineyards and then gently guide the grapes through the fermentation.
-WildAire’s small size allows them to pay careful attention to every detail of the winemaking process.
+WildAire’s small size allowed them to pay careful attention to every detail of the winemaking process.
 They constantly tasted and evaluated the wines during their lifespan in barrel to ensure that the wine was absolutely the best that it could be.
-All of the wines are aged in French Oak barrels with about twenty to sixty percent of them new for each vintage.
+All of the wines were aged in French Oak barrels with about twenty to sixty percent of them new for each vintage.

 In 2005, they sold their house in Salem and moved to McMinnville to form a wine company.
-The winery is now located at the Carlton Winemakers Studio in Carlton, Oregon.
+The winery resided at the Carlton Winemakers Studio in Carlton, Oregon until 2020.
 The name “WildAire” came from the name of Matt’s old family estate in Roanoke, VA.
 This family name was discovered carved into a granite fireplace mantle in a long since forgotten remains of a lodge near the peak of McAfee Knob near Roanoke.
 The lodge was used as a base by Rangers on the Appalachian Trail and lightning has since burned it to the ground, leaving nothing but the fireplace standing.
 Matt’s Mother wanted them to use the name for their new wine business and when she passed away, they thought it would be a fitting tribute to her memory to call it “WildAire”.